ermin-code/KentuckyTrailsApp/README.md

 This is a Python script that uses Pandas and Plotly packages to display a table showing all the included Kentucky counties in kentuckytrails.csv file and total mileage of trails in each county.
 Data processing from kentuckytrails.csv file was processed in a way that all the trail lengths for each county were summed up and displayed in this table.

 (Part 5) - bar_diagram.py file
-This is a Python script that uses Pandas and MathPlotLib packages to display a bar diagram showing all the included Kentucky counties in kentuckytrails.csv file and total mileage of trails in each county.
+This is a Python script that uses Pandas and MatPlotLib packages to display a bar diagram showing all the included Kentucky counties in kentuckytrails.csv file and total mileage of trails in each county.
 Data processing from kentuckytrails.csv was processed in a way that all the trail lengths for each county were summed up and displayed in this diagram.

 All four features of this project are executable individually in Visual Studio Code or through Jupyter Notebook by opening KentuckyTrails.ipynb and running each of four individual sections.
 Reminder: you will need to stop running Kernel every time you want to run a section.
 Running Kernel of previous section will prevent the next from being run.